 The commercial manufacturing of vaccines and other biological products is a time-consuming and complex process, which must be performed in compliance with the FDA's cGMP regulations.
 We may not be able to comply with the cGMP regulations, and we have in the past encountered and may in the future encounter delays, disruptions or quality control problems in our manufacturing process.
 In addition, we may need to complete the installation and validation of additional large-scale fermentation and related purification equipment to produce the quantities of product expected to be required for commercial purposes.
-We have limited experience in manufacturing at this scale.
-We will also depend on third parties for any commercial scale filling of product valid.
-Noncompliance with the cGMP regulations, the inability to complete the installation or validation of additional large-scale equipment, or other problems with our manufacturing process may limit or delay the development or commercialization of our product candidates, and cause us to breach our contract manufacturing service arrangements or our obligations under our agreements with collaborators, including our obligations under our supply and services agreement with Astellas.
+We have limited experience in manufacturing of will also depend on third parties for any commercial scale filling of product vials.
+Moreover, our manufacturing processes may be disrupted if we do not extend the lease for our existing facility or find adequate replacement space sufficiently in advance of the expiration of our rourent lease term in December 2018.
+Noncompliance with the cGMP regulations, the inability to complete the installation or validation of additional large-scale equipment, the inability to secure adequate space to conduct our manufacturing activities or other problems with our manufacturing process may limit or delay the development or commercialization of our product candidates, and cause us to breach our contract manufacturing service arrangements or our obligations under our agreements with collaborators, including our obligations under our supply) and services ensement with Astellas.